-With a broad spectrum curriculum in biostatistics, epidemiology, public health policy, finance and budget and health informatics, a Master of Public Health from the University of Nevada at Reno provides you with the tools necessary to tackle the world’s biggest health problems.
+With a broad spectrum curriculum in biostatistics, epidemiology, public health policy, finance and budget and health informatics, a online Master of Public Health in Public Health Practice from the University of Nevada at Reno provides you with the tools necessary to tackle the world’s biggest health problems.
 Whether you are intrigued by public health policy or want to address health issues facing your local community, there is a need for your expertise.

 An integrative and multifaceted field, public health offers numerous career paths to consider.
 The depth and diversity of the profession, coupled with the opportunity to effect lasting change makes public health an exciting field.
 As you move forward with your graduate degree, here are four of the most interesting jobs to consider as an MPH graduate:

 1. Infection Control Officer

 If working in the field of disease prevention and control is of interest, the role of an infection control officer is one to consider.
 By law, all U.S. emergency response employers are required to have a designated infection control officer, known as a DICO, according to the National Association for Public Safety Infection Control Officers.
 The organization works with DICOS to ensure they have all of the necessary tools and resources to fulfill the role in their given organization.

 Infection control officers ensure hospitals, healthcare organizations and emergency response professionals, such as firefighters and emergency medical technicians comply with all agency health regulations, from the local, state and federal level.
 Incorporating epidemiology with public health practice, these officers help to reduce the risk of disease and infection transmission by conducting risk assessments, analyzing health data and identifying trends that can allow them to better approach and improve existing protocols, according to Stanford Health Care.
 With patient safety as a fundamental concern, infection control officers collaborate with hospital and emergency response leaders to educate staff and ensure all policies and procedure are adhered to.